MigOpsRepos/pg_dbms_job/README.md

 The number of job that can be executed at the same time is limited to 1000.

+The use of an external scheduler daemon instead of a background worker is a choice, being able to fork thousands of subprocess from a background worker is possibly not a good idea.
+The scheduler daemon can be run locally or on a remote server, the execution time of the jobs will always be taken on the database server.

+The job execution is caused by a NOTIFY event received by the scheduler when a new job is submitted or when a job is modified.
+The notifications are polled every 0.1 second.
+When there is no notification the scheduler polls every `job_queue_interval` seconds (5 seconds by default) the tables where job definition are stored.
+This mean that at worst a job will be executed `job_queue_interval` seconds after the next execution date defined.

 ## Installation

 There is no special requirement to run this extension but your PostgreSQL version must support extensions (>= 9.1) and Perl must be available as well as the DBI and DBD::Pg Perl modules.
 If your distribution doesn't include these Perl modules you can always install them using CPAN: